maxrworsley/plantr/README.md

 - [Usage](#Usage)

 ## Syntax
-The syntax for Plantr consists of 4 components:
+The syntax for Plantr conists of:
 - ```[var]``` to indicate a variable called *var*
 - ```[var] is <x>``` to set a variable equal to x
 - ```<a> # <b>``` to indicate the values of a and b added together.
 They can be either numbers or variables